ToF-/RentForth/Story.md

 The "tick" word ` ` ` is what makes this execution possible.
 ###5.2 Creating composite keys from actions

-The problem is now to encode the action information into one cell, creating at composite key that will respect the ordering of sequence that we need.
+The problem is now to encode the action information into one cell, creating a composite key that will respect the ordering of sequence that we need.
 How do we do that?

 We know that for any order with start time t, duration d and price p, there should be